chriscarrollsmith/rust-practice/book_notes.md

 - Statements don't return values, while expressions do.
 - You can assign an expression to a variable, but you can't assign a statement.
 - Statements end with a semicolon, while expressions do not.
 (So you can convert an expression to a statement by adding a semicolon.)
+- An explicit `return` or `break` will work the same regardless of whether followed by a semicolon.

 ### Classification